Izatha huttonii: Distribution

 This species is endemic to New Zealand.
 It is found in the south of the North Island only around Wellington, is widespread in the South Island and is the only Izatha species found on Stewart Island.
 I. huttonii is more common in Wellington that the similar species I. peroneanella.

 Biology and behaviour

 Adults are on wing from November to March though one specimen has been captured in October.

 Habitat and host species

 Larvae have been recorded feeding on dead branches of Aristotelia serrata and has been reared from Coprosma robusta.
-The larvae are full fed in November and pupate in the wood of their hosts without making a cocoon.